sudocrystal/scc-compsci/141/day-by-day/day01.md

   + groups of 4
   + three things: name, something they enjoy about coding, one interesting thing about themselves
   + share out

+# Day 01/20

++ Preview Quiz
+  - Talk about the importance of previewing material
 + Lecture
   - JDK / Java
     - Compiled vs. Interpreted Languages